lgibelli/singularity-docs/index.rst

   the root user before proceeding.
 The bootstrap process may take anywhere from one minute to one hour depending on what needs to be done and how fast your network connection is.
 | Let’s continue with our quick start example.
-Here is your spec file, ,
+Here is your spec file, ``Singularity`` ,

 ::